grantjenks/python-diskcache/docs/tutorial.rst

 To customize serialization, you may pass in a :class:`Disk <diskcache.Disk>` subclass to initialize the cache.
 All clients accessing the cache are expected to use the same serialization.
-The default implementation uses Pickle and the example below uses compressed JSON, available for convenience as :class:`Disk <diskcache.JSONDisk>`.
+The default implementation uses Pickle and the example below uses compressed JSON, available for convenience as :class:`JSONDisk <diskcache.JSONDisk>`.

 .. code-block:: python